 - Increased customer satisfaction by meeting product/service expectations

 ISO has published many management system standards for topics ranging from quality and environment to information security and business continuity management.
 For this reason, and to help accomplish their business objectives, most organisations have more than one management system standard in place.
-With this comes a need to integrate and combine the standards in effective ways, because uncoordinated systems take up extra time and resources.
+With this comes a need to integrate and combine the standards effectively because uncoordinated systems take up extra time and resources.

 Most organisations have more than one management system standard.
 Existing management system standards often have different structures, requirements and terminology, so integration is challenging.
 Uncoordinated systems take up extra time and resources.
-At CRI Group we can help you address this problem.
-By adopting these standards together in an integrated way, ISO 31000, ISO 37001 and ISO 19600 will produce less duplication, confusion and misunderstandings.
+At CRI® Group, we can help you address this problem.
+Adopting these standards together in an integrated way will produce less duplication, confusion, and misunderstandings by ISO 31000, ISO 37001 and ISO 19600.

 Management system auditors use a core set of generic requirements across disciplines and industry sectors.
 In the future, all ISO management system standards will have the same high-level structure, identical core text, as well as common terms and definitions:

 It sets out the intended outcomes of the management system.
 The outcomes are industry-specific and should be aligned with the organisation’s context (see clause 4).